Author: Wendy Busse, MSc, RD

 The underlying cause of these conditions is a problem with the physical body, not the mind-body connection.
 However, a limbic system overreaction can worsen physically-driven symptoms.
 Many people with physically-driven hypersensitivities get sucked into the Food Avoidance & Sensitivity Trap and suffer more than they need to.

 Physically-driven and conditioned reactions are often indistinguishable.

-Conditioned food hypersensitivity is an example of the nocebo effect.
+Conditioned food sensitivity is an example of the nocebo effect.
 Most people are familiar with (and have experienced!) the placebo effect.
 The nocebo effect is the opposite (i.e. feeling worse, because you expect to).
 For many years, doctors thought the placebo and nocebo effects were superficial (i.e. people only reported feeling better or worse).
 However, more recent research has shown that expectation changes brain and body functions.